Read about Jerry...

 In 1960 Jerry began playing the piano (by ear).
 In 1961 Jerry accepted employment with Rockwell International.
 He spent 30 years there, retiring in 1992 as a Tooling Inspector.
 In 1991 he also ended 23 years with the National Guard and Army Reserves.
 Once again, music became his primary focus.

-In 1991, Jerry was inducted into the California Western Swing Hall of Fame.
+Jerry was Co-Founder Western Swing Hall of Fame of the Southwest.
 Jerry and Shirley were ambassadors for the Western Swing Society in Sacramento, CA. They represented the society in the area of Public Relations for the OKlahoma-Texas-Kansas-Arkansas area.

 In May of 2006, his wife Shirley was diagnosed with ALS ( Amyotrophic Lateral Sclerosis) also known as ‘Lou Gehrig’s Disease’.
 Exactly one year later, after a steady decline, she died of the disease.